Animating Linkages with Python

 First, here's Sam's simplest script that animates TrotBot in place.

-Here's a more complicated version with TrotBot moving:
+Here's a slightly more complicated version with TrotBot moving across the screen:

 Here's the python code for simulating TrotBot, Klann, Strandbeest,and Strider that generated the video above (updated on 1-17-2019).
 You can find the joint and bar maps for each mechanism on its Linkage Optimizer page.
 Note: this code was copy/pasted from 4 separate sims, so it's a bit sloppy and is not as streamlined as Sam's code, FYI